The Burgess Volleyball Club

 2004 Silver Medal

-Jon Stanley has won the MVP twice while playing with Just Volleyball and the following players have all been selected All-American at one time or another: Scott Geenen, Robert Markert, Major Moise, Jim Pinkerton, Vahe Petrosian, Mal Taylor and Eric Winston.
+Jon Stanley has won the MVP twice while playing with Just Volleyball and the following players have all been selected All-American at one time or another: John Hindenach, Scott Geenen, Robert Markert, Major Moise, Jim Pinkerton, Vahe Petrosian, Mal Taylor and Eric Winston.

 2002 First Year (coach: Phil Coyle)